JuniorBecari10/Boot-IDE/README.md

 ### How to generate a JAR file

 To generate a JAR file, you need to have the compiled program (i.e. the .class files), then execute:

+You can use `make jar` to generate (requires make).
+It will run the following command:

 ```batch
 cd bin